AaronGCProg/SamuraiShodown-XMatStudio/README.md

 X - Punch <br>
 C - Kick <br>
-V - Special Attack <br>
+V - Special Attack <br> <br>

-(You can punch and kick crouched and jumping, but the special attack can only be done while standing)
+(You can punch and kick crouched and jumping, but the special attack can only be done while standing) <br>

 ##### Player 2